Bawburgh

-Bawburgh (/ˈbeɪbər, ˈbɔːbərə/) is a village and civil parish in the South Norfolk district of Norfolk, England, lying in the valley of the River Yare about 5 mi west of Norwich city centre.
+Bawburgh (/ˈbeɪbər, ˈbɔːbərə/) is a village and civil parish in the South Norfolk district of Norfolk, England.
+It is in the valley of the River Yare about 5 mi west of Norwich city centre.
 According to the 2001 census it had a population of 466, increasing to 595 at the 2011 census.
 Bawburgh is very close to the relatively new Norfolk and Norwich University Hospital and the Bowthorpe Estate.

-The name is first recorded as Bauenburc in 1086 and is from Old English 'stronghold of a man called Beawa.'
+The name is first recorded as Bauenburc in 1086.
 The mill at the centre of the village was the original site of the manufacture of Colman's mustard.

-There is a pub called The King's Head.